JohnVottero/AspireWithDaprAndExe/README.md

----
-languages:
-- csharp
-products:
-- dotnet
-- dotnet-aspire
-page_type: sample
-name: ".NET Aspire dapr sample app"
-urlFragment: "aspire-dapr"
-description: "A sample .NET Aspire app that shows how to use dapr"
----

-# .NET Aspire dapr sample app
+# .NET Aspire dapr sample app with Executable

-This is a simple .NET app that shows how to use Dapr with .NET Aspire orchestration.
+This is a clone of the AspireWithDapr sample with minor changes:

+- Update NuGet Packages
+- A change in AspireWithDapr.AppHost Program.cs to use AddExecutable for the APIService.

+Imagine the APIService is managed by a different group and they don't want to share the source code.
+They just want us (the WebFrontEnd group) to use their executable.

+Simple, instead of calling AddProject, we call AddExecutable but, even though we added .WithDapSidecar, the APIService Dapr Sidecar is not started and we can't call the API.

 ## Demonstrates

-- How to configure a .NET Aspire app to work with Dapr
+- A problem using WithDaprSidecar with AddExecutable.

 ## Sample prerequisites